Skip to content

 Get a datetime object representing the modification date of a particular file.

-datetime file_get_date_modified(string filename);
+datetime file_get_date_modified(const string&in filename);

 Arguments: